 Written by Matt Paxton, I found this book very insightful and easy to read.
 Matt does a good job of explaining the different levels, types of hoarding, and things to look for in the more extreme conditions.
 He shows how hoarding can affect all ages and income brackets.
 He does a wonderful job giving the story of the person which allows you to see the whole person and not just the condition of the home.

 This book does a wonderful job describing the facts and physical differences in the brain regarding individuals that have hoarding tendencies.
-It really gives a good overall view of not just the safety of that the clutter creates in the home, but all the additional components of hoarding as well, financial, emotional, relationships, and isolation.
+It really gives a good overall view of not just the safety issues that the clutter creates in the home, but all the additional components of hoarding as well, financial, emotional, relationships, and isolation.
 Designed as a clinical self-help book, also very helpful for families and friends.